Unique-Divine/gosdk/README.md

 ### Question Brain-dump

-- Q: Should gonibi run as a binary? -> Yes.
-What should it be able to do?
+- Q: Should gosdk run as a binary? -> No.
 - Q: Which functionality warrants localnet testing?
 - Q: Should there be a way to run queries with JSON-RPC 2 instead of GRPC?